 Category Description

+Variable label Outflows, estab. change

+Variable name aus_bw

+Data type Numerical

 Origin ВеН

 Detailed description This variable contains the number of outflows in the respective year that move to a different establishment.
 This means that the person was employed in the establishment on 30.06 of the previous year but is currently employed in a different establishment.
-Detailed information on the definition of outflows can be found in Section 5.2.5.1.
+Detailed information on the definition of outflows can be found in Outflows (aus_ges).

 Sensitive variable No

 Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.